azuline/rose/docs/CONFIGURATION.md

 # Systemd

-If you want Rosé to always be on, you can configure systemd to manage Rosé.
+By default, the `rose fs mount` and `rose cache watch` commands spawn daemons that run in the background.

-Systemd can ensure that Rosé starts on boot and restarts on failure.
+However, these daemons do not recover from failure or start on boot.
+If you would like them to, you can manage Rosé's processes with a service manager such as systemd.

-Some systemd unit files are:
+Some sample systemd service files for managing Rosé are:

 ```ini
 TODO